rawadabu/java-script-course/advanced-dom-bankist/README.md

 So first, remember that the DOM is basically the interface between all JavaScript code and the browser, or more specifically HTML documents that are rendered in and by the browser.

--Allows us to make JavaScript interact with the browser.
+- Allows us to make JavaScript interact with the browser.

 ## Roadmap